Rotating and non-linear magnetic-charged black hole with an anisotropic matter field: Geometric properties

 The event horizon corresponds to the Killing horizon, which defines the "surface" of a black hole as a three-dimensional hypersurface.
 The line element Eq.(\ref{eq:A17}) is singular at $\Delta= 0$, which corresponds to the event horizon of the black hole and satisfies

-Base on the above equation, we show in Fig.~\ref{fig:event horizon1} the behavior of $\Delta$ vs $r$ for different parameters $a$, $K$, and $\omega $ with $Q$ taking values of 0, 0.3, 0.5, and 0.7, respectively.
+Based on the above equation, we show in Fig.~\ref{fig:event horizon1} the behavior of $\Delta$ vs $r$ for different parameters $a$, $K$, and $\omega $ with $Q$ taking values of $0$, $0.3$, $0.5$, and $0.7$, respectively.
 In Fig.~\ref{fig:event horizon1}, the first and second graphs correspond to the case of $K<0$, while the third and fourth graphs correspond to the case of $K>0$.
 From the first and third graphs in Fig.~\ref{fig:event horizon1}, for $\frac{1}{2} < \omega < 1$, the influence of $Q$ on $\Delta$ is weakened as $r$ increases, and this influence becomes negligible when $r$ is large.
-This effect is noticeable within a small interval starting from 0.
+This effect is noticeable within a small interval starting from $0$.
 From the second and fourth graphs in Fig.~\ref{fig:event horizon1}, for $\omega > 1$, the influence of $Q$ on $\Delta$ is insignificant for both small and large values of $r$, with a noticeable effect only within a small interval of $r$.
 Therefore, the influence of $Q$ on $\Delta$ is mainly within a small interval.
 The above analysis shows that we can analyze the possible roots of $\Delta$ by considering the case when $Q = 0$ \cite{Kim:2019hfp}.
 By analyzing Eq.(\ref{eq:B1}) and Fig.~\ref{fig:event horizon1}, we can find the following conclusions: \begin{itemize} \item{For $\frac{1}{2} < \omega < 1$, $\Delta$ is mainly dominated by the $r^2$ term for large $r$, while for smaller $r$, it is mainly influenced by $r^2$ and the non-linear magnetic-charged term.
 The influence of the nonlinear magnetic charge term causes $\Delta$ ($Q \neq 0$) to deviate from the case $\Delta$ ($Q = 0$) in a small interval starting from $r = 0$.
 For both cases $K < 0$ and $K > 0$, the rotating black hole may have two horizons: the Cauchy horizon and the event horizon.
-For example, the first and third graphs in Fig.~\ref{fig:event horizon1}, $\Delta$ graphs correspond to the cases of $K = -0.1$, $\omega = \frac{2}{3}$ and $K = 0.1$, $\omega = \frac{2}{3}$, respectively.
+For example, the first and third graphs in Fig.~\ref{fig:event horizon1}, $\Delta$ graphs correspond to the cases of $K = -0.1$, $\omega = \frac{2}{3}$ and $K = 0.1$, $\omega = \frac{2}{3}$, respectively. } \item {For $\omega>1$, $\Delta$ is mainly dominated by the $r^2$ term for large $r$, while for smaller $r$, it is primarily influenced by the anisotropic matter field term.
+The influence of the non-linear magnetic-charged term causes $\Delta$ ($Q \neq 0$) to deviate within a small range of $r$ compared to the case $\Delta$ ($Q = 0$).
+For $K < 0$, $\Delta$ starts from positive infinity at $r \to 0$, decreases rapidly, and then increases again.
+Therefore, for $\omega >1$ and $K < 0$, the black hole may have two horizons.
+For $K > 0$, $\Delta$ starts from negative infinity at $r \to 0$, increases rapidly, then decreases and then increases again, or $\Delta$ starts from negative infinity at $r \to 0$, increases rapidly and then increases with the $r^2$ term.
+Therefore, for $\omega >1$ and $K > 0$, the black hole may have three horizons.
+For example, the second and fourth graphs in Fig.~\ref{fig:event horizon1}, they correspond to $\Delta$ images for $K = -0.1$, $\omega = \frac{3}{2}$ and $K = 0.018$, $\omega = \frac{3}{2}$, respectively.} \end{itemize}